getsmap/smap-responsive/README.md

 #### 7. Developer API

+The developer contains:
+- Events
+- Core methods (used for communicating with the core)
+- Utility methods

 ##### Events:
 | Event name | Triggered… | Example |
 | ---------- | ----------- | ------- |